 Microblading is one of social media’s most aesthetically-pleasing beauty looks, made famous by countless Instagram influencers.

-The semi-permanent eyebrow procedure the answer to our eyebrow woes.
+The semi-permanent eyebrow procedure is the answer to our eyebrow woes.
 Forget filling in your brows with pomade, gel or pencil, microblading eliminates the hassle of shaping and stencilling every day and gets you those perfectly-separated brows from the moment you step out of bed.

 Microblading is a precise form of eyebrow shaping that also creates fine, natural-looking hair strokes alongside your existing brows.